Southern Utah Fall Colors

 - We provide the transportation during the workshop so you don't have to worry about the rough roads.

 In order to give our clients the best possible photography experience, we keep the itinerary flexible to account for autumn color, weather conditions, and group interest.
 The workshop dates coincide with peak fall color in places like Capitol Reef, Escalante, and East Zion.
 However, fall color can be a fickle thing and it sometimes comes earlier or later than predicted.
-We reserve the right to change the itinerary and shooting locations accordingly.
+No matter what happens, we'll get you to the best locations for fall color.

 The trip will begin and end in Kanab, UT.
-We will provide transportation to workshop participants but you also have the option to follow us and drive your own vehicle.
+We will provide transportation for all workshop outings but you also have the option to follow us and drive your own vehicle.
 The roads we will be driving between Kanab, Escalante, and Capitol Reef are suitable for passenger cars.
 We will ride together in our 4WD trucks whenever we venture off-road.
-If you do decide to ride with us between Kanab, Escalante, and Capitol Reef, just make sure you don’t pack too many things since cargo space is limited.
+If you do decide to ride with us between Kanab, Escalante, and Capitol Reef, cargo space is limited to one moderately sized suitcase and a camera bag.

-The workshop fee includes single occupancy lodging.
-If you would like double occupancy, we can give each person a $300 discount.
-If you are traveling alone and want double occupancy, we may be able to pair you with another workshop participant.
-However, cannot be guaranteed.
-We will be in Kanab the night of Oct 17th, in Escalante Oct 18th, and in Torrey Oct 19th and 20th.
-The workshop will conclude by 8PM on Oct 21st.
-It's up to you if you want to spend the night of the 21st in Kanab or head off somewhere else.
+The workshop fee includes double occupancy lodging.
+Single occupancy lodging adds an additional $350.
+We will be in Torrey the nights of Oct 19th & 20th, Escalante on Oct 21st, and Kanab on Oct 22nd.
+The workshop will conclude by 8PM on Oct 23rd.
+It's up to you if you want to spend the night of the 23rd in Kanab or head off somewhere else.

-We aren’t planning any difficult hikes on this workshop, but we may have some days where we’ll hike up to 6-miles over easy terrain.
+We aren’t planning any difficult hikes on this workshop, but we may have one day where we’ll hike up to 6-miles over easy terrain.
 All participants should be in good physical condition to be able to hike with their camera gear.
 Make sure you bring cold weather clothing in case we get some nippy mornings in the high country.

 Drones are prohibited in the National Parks, although there are some areas outside of the parks they can be flown.
 You are welcome to bring a drone, but please be cognizant of other workshop participants and their enjoyment.